etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/on-premises/no-questions/onboarding.md

 **buscarron**

-1. Create (encrypted) Matrix room(-s) for the forms you want to have and invite the buscarron user to all of them
+1. Create encrypted Matrix rooms for the forms you want, and invite the buscarron user to each room
-2. Send the list of (form name, Matrix room id, redirect URL after submission) [to us](https://etke.cc/contacts/)
+2. Send us the list of form name, Matrix room ID, and redirect URL after submission [here](https://etke.cc/contacts/)

 **Draupnir** (moderation bot)

-1. Create an **un**encrypted private matrix room to use as the management room
+1. Create an unencrypted private Matrix room to use as the management room
-2. Send the room id [to us](https://etke.cc/contacts/)
+2. Send the room ID [to us](https://etke.cc/contacts/)
-3. Once you receive the confirmation that the bot is ready, follow [the step-by-step guide](https://etke.cc/help/bots/draupnir/#getting-started) to finish the bot setup
+3. Once you receive confirmation that the bot is ready, follow [the step-by-step guide](https://etke.cc/help/bots/draupnir/#getting-started) to finish the setup

 **honoroit**

-1. Create a matrix room (encryption supported) and invite the honoroit user into it
+1. Create a Matrix room (encryption supported) and invite the honoroit user
-2. Send the room id [to us](https://etke.cc/contacts/)
+2. Send the room ID [to us](https://etke.cc/contacts/)

-You're invited to join the [#news:etke.cc](https://matrix.to/#/#news:etke.cc) room, where we regularly post updates and modifications **pertaining to your server** every week.
-Please, remain in this room and stay vigilant - each weekly message will include crucial information that we highly recommend you stay informed about.
-Alternatively, you can also access updates via [Web](https://etke.cc/news/), [RSS](https://etke.cc/news/index.xml), or [Fediverse](https://mastodon.matrix.org/@etkecc).
+You're invited to join the [#news:etke.cc](https://matrix.to/#/#news:etke.cc) room, where we post weekly updates and changes **about your server**.
+Please stay in the room so you don't miss important announcements.
+You can also read updates via [Web](https://etke.cc/news/), [RSS](https://etke.cc/news/index.xml), or [Fediverse](https://mastodon.matrix.org/@etkecc).

 Happy Matrixing!

-PS: To enrich your Matrix experience and discover vibrant communities, we recommend using [MatrixRooms.info](https://matrixrooms.info?utm_source=etke.cc&utm_medium=email&utm_campaign=onboarding), our own Matrix rooms search engine.
-It's a fantastic resource for finding and joining interesting Matrix communities.
+PS: Looking for active Matrix communities?
+Try [MatrixRooms.info](https://matrixrooms.info?utm_source=etke.cc&utm_medium=email&utm_campaign=onboarding), our Matrix room search engine.
+It's an easy way to discover and join new rooms.

 Warm regards,